t-ski/rapidjs--dynamic-content/README.md

 ### Index

-When deploying a content file named *_index.html*, a page root request (URL not stating any particular content name) will result in the index content being loaded into the content wrapper element.
+A file named *_index.html* must be deployed, so a page root request (URL not stating any particular content name) will result in the index content being loaded into the content wrapper element.

 ### Placeholder